If you could add something to your daily routine without a second thought, what would it be?

 7. Remember that everyone’s different

 Though many claim that it takes three weeks to form a habit, the results of one study found that while some formed a habit in 18 days, others took 254 days.
 Don’t get discouraged if it’s still difficult to make yourself work out after three weeks, because everyone is different.
-Give it time, don’t give up, and don’t compare yourself to anyone else but you.
+Give it time, don’t give up, and don’t compare yourself to anyone else but yourself.

 Even if it seems impossible now, in time you can make your new habit feel as natural as breathing, but it takes some work at first.
 Through defining it (specifically!), figuring out your personal “whys,” figuring out your cue, getting inspiration, using non-removable reminders, pushing through, and remembering that you are your own person, you can make it happen.
 Soon enough, that good habit won’t seem like the massive obstacle it does now—it will just become a part of your day.